Tomohiro-afe/Tomohiro-afe/README.md

 - 👋 Hi, I’m @Tomohiro-afe
-- 👀 I’m interested in software which can be widely used
+- 👀 I’m interested in the tools that can be used to make our jobs efficiently
-- 🌱 I’m currently learning API, database, Web(html, css) and c# for creating convenient and easy to use application
+- 🌱 I’m currently learning next-js, bayesian inference, generative AI
 - 📫 How to reach me on tomohiro0256@gmail.com

 <!---